BD2KGenomics/bioapi-examples/README.md

 Access an API hosting population genomics data and a query service for finding variants in a gene.

+### hello_nhanes.py

+A demonstration of using the IRCT PIC-SURE API for NHANES data.
+It gathers patient blood pressure data by demographic.

 ### hello_ga4gh_client.py

 Access a GA4GH reference server using a (provided) client, making some operations easier.